Temple Israel Reform Congregation is there for you and your family for every cycle of your life along with the support of the entire congregation.

 Glen, JR, Vicki and Ruth celebrating JR’s conversion to Judaism.

-If you are contemplating a conversion to Judaism, our Rabbi can meet with you to help you with your decision.
+We welcome you to our wonderful world of becoming a Jew.
+If you are contemplating a conversion to Judaism, Rabbi Howald will meet with you to help you with your decision.
 Rabbi Howald will discuss at length the process of conversion and works with the candidate in their course of study.
 It is expected to have a knowledge of Hebrew, Jewish history, holidays, prayers and religious studies.
 Rabbi Howald will accompany you to the mikvah, where the conversion occurs.
 Mazel tov to JR on taking this big step.

 Rabbi Howald can help you prepare for this wonderful, joyous occasion, by teaching bride and groom the meaning of the ceremony, from Ketubah (marriage document), to Kiddushin (Engagement) to Huppah (Marriage Canopy) to Nissuin (marriage ceremony) to breaking the glass.
 The Rabbi can also bestow a special blessing to the couple at the Shabbat Service prior to the wedding known as the Aufruf.
 We also counsel you, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
 We also work with you in designing the ceremony, providing our knowledge and experience.